MAClaassen/website/content/conferences/_index.md

 > **2022**

+- 36th Annual Conference European Health Psychology Conference (EHPS), Bratislava, Slovakia.
+Co-organizer of symposium: “Consumption of sugar-sweetened beverages and water: Discussing health implications of drink choice and potential interventions.”
+Oral Presentation: “Increasing motivation for bottled water through advertisements.”

 > **2021**

-- 35th Annual Confernce European Health Psychology Conference (EHPS), online.
+- 35th Annual Conference European Health Psychology Conference (EHPS), online.
 Oral presentation: “The role of consumption and reward simulations in the motivation for sugar-sweetened beverages.”
 - British Feeding and Drinking Group conference, online.
-Oral presentation: "No evidence that consumption and reward simulation words on labels increase the attractiveness of water compared to conventional labels."
+Oral presentation: “No evidence that consumption and reward simulation words on labels increase the attractiveness of water compared to conventional labels."
 - Society for Personality and Social Psychology conference, online.
-Poster presentation: “Flavours of desire: Cognitive representations of appetitive stimuli and their motivational applications.”
+Poster presentation: “Flavors of desire: Cognitive representations of appetitive stimuli and their motivational applications."

 > **2019**